 - 1/2 teaspoon salt

 - 2 whole ripe bananas, mashed

 - 1 teaspoon cinnamon

-Using a large mixing bowl and a hand mixer, blend together the butter and sugar.
+- Add the butter and sugar to a large mixing bowl and using a hand mixer, blend together the butter and sugar.

-Once blended, add egg, vanilla, and bananas; mix together well.
+- Once blended, add the egg, vanilla, and bananas; mix together well.

-Add the flour, baking powder, baking soda, cinnamon and salt to the bowl and incorporate into the wet ingredients.
+- Add the flour, oatmeal, baking powder, baking soda, cinnamon and salt to the bowl and incorporate into the wet ingredients.

-Line a muffin tin with paper or silicone liners and scoop equal amounts of the batter into the paper cups.
+- Scoop equal amounts of the batter into muffin tin holes.
 Do not fill more than 3/4 full.

 - Allow muffins to cool for 5 minutes before removing from muffin tin and placing on a cooling rack to complete the cooling process.